Zenith-Team/Tsuru/README.md

 If you would like to use the hacks from the Tsuru project in your own mods, all you need to do is to include a link to this repository somewhere in the credits of the mod.
 If you would like to fork the repo and build upon it, just provide a link to this repository and include the Credits section below in the readme.

+# Help
+If you require any assistance for anything related to Tsuru, feel free to join our [Discord server](https://discord.gg/PXM34tKQNj) and ask for help in there.

 # Credits
 * [AboodXD](https://github.com/aboood40091) - [NSMBU-Haxx](https://github.com/aboood40091/NSMBU-haxx) code, headers, and build system
 * [jhmaster2000](https://github.com/jhmaster2000) - General code and headers